iOffice/tslint-config-ioffice/CONTRIBUTING.md

 # Contributing

-All iOFFICE [npm](https://www.npmjs.com/org/ioffice) projects are managed by TeamCity.
 You may contribute by adding or modifying sections to the style guide.

 Before creating a pull request first make sure to open an issue so that others are aware of the problems we are trying to solve.